 - Low quality of data capture, including incomplete or inconsistent data

-- Excessive number of operational staff required to physically handle, manage, and file paper
+- An excessive number of operational staff required to physically handle, manage, and file paper

 - The amount of physical space needed for storage and processing physical documents

-- Inability to have remote accessibility for mobile and telework staff
+- Inability to have remote access for mobile and telework staff

 - Lost documents